warrenburton/DequeueOrNot/README.md

 ## Introduction

 I made a lazy comment in SO comment about dequeing cells not being neccessary from a *memory* perspective any longer as the underlying hardware no longer needs such aggressive memory management.
 One of the other posters quite correctly pulled me up on that statement and asked for sources.
-I don't remember and so I thought id figure out if dequeing is needed or not still.
+I don't remember who or where and so I thought id figure out if dequeing is needed or not still.

 ## Test Harness